Isotope-shift analysis with the $4f^{14}6s^{2}~^1S_0- 4f^{13}5d6s^{2}(J=2)$ transition in ytterbium: Abstract

 \section{Abstract}

-Measurements of isotope shifts have recently been attracting considrable attentions due to their potential in searching for new forces.
+Measurements of isotope shifts have recently been attracting considerable attention due to their potentials in searching for new forces.
 We report on the isotope shifts of the $4f^{14}6s^{2}~^1S_0- 4f^{13}5d6s^{2}(J=2)$ transition at 431 nm in Yb, based on absolute frequency measurements with an accuracy of $\sim10$ kHz.
-Utilizing these data, previous reports for other transitions, and theoretical calculation of electronic structure, analyses of isotope shifts on various aspects are performed, including determination of the hyperfine constants for $^{173}$Yb, assessment of nuclear charge radii, analysis on King plots, and a search for new bosons mediating the force between an electron and a neutron.
-The analysis motivates further precision measurements on isotope shifts of the narrow-linewidth transitions in ytterbium, not only for the bosonic isotopes but also for the fermionic isotopes.
+With these data, the hyperfine constants for $^{173}$Yb are determined.
+To analyze these data further, electronic structure of ytterbium is theoretically calculated.
+The nuclear charge radii are estimated together with some previously reported isotope-shift data for other transitions.
+An analysis of the King plot for the $4f^{14}6s^{2}~^1S_0- 4f^{13}5d6s^{2}(J=2)$ transition shows a good consistency with other transitions, resulting in a constraint on the existence of new bosons mediating the force between an electron and a neutron.
+The analysis motivates further precision measurements on isotope shifts of the narrow-linewidth transitions in ytterbium, not only for the even-mass isotopes but also for the odd-mass isotopes.